nickobard/University/README.md

 ***

-Hello, I'm Nikita, this is my repository with all of my [university](https://fit.cvut.cz/en) subjects, projects, homeworks, semestral works and other activities.
+Hello, I'm Nikita, this is my repository with all of my [university](https://fit.cvut.cz/en) subjects, projects, homeworks, semestral works and other activities during my Bachelor's program (with addition of some courses from Master's program).

 ## Highlights